Andrew Landry

-Andrew Landry (born August 7, 1987) is an American professional golfer who plays on the PGA Tour.
+Andrew Dwain Landry (born August 7, 1987) is an American professional golfer who plays on the PGA Tour.

-Early life
+Early life and amateur career

-Born in Port Neches, Texas, Landry played college golf at the University of Arkansas in Fayetteville, where he was a three-time All-American and won one individual title.
-He turned professional after graduating in 2009.
+In 1987, Landry was born in Port Neches, Texas.
+He played college golf at the University of Arkansas in Fayetteville, where he was a three-time All-American and won one individual title.
+In 2009, he graduated.

 Professional career

-Landry played on mini-tours, including the Adams Pro Tour where he won twice.
+In 2009, Landry turned professional.
+He played on the mini-tours, including the Adams Pro Tour where he won twice.
 He earned his 2015 Web.com Tour card after finishing runner-up in the Web.com Tour Qualifying Tournament.
 He won the third event of the year at the Cartagena de Indias at Karibana Championship.

 Landry made his PGA Tour debut as a Monday qualifier at the Shell Houston Open in April 2015, where he missed the cut with rounds of 76–73.
 This was the only event he played on the PGA Tour in 2015.
 He joined the PGA Tour for the 2016 season after qualifying through the Web.com Tour.

 Landry qualified for his first major, the 2016 U.S. Open at Oakmont Country Club, through local qualifying in Durham, North Carolina and sectional qualifying in Memphis, Tennessee.
 In the first round, which was disrupted by weather delays, Landry, ranked 624th in the world, shot a 4-under-par 66 to lead the championship by one stroke.
 His round of 66 was the best ever opening round in a U.S. Open hosted at Oakmont.
 He followed this up with a 71 in the second round, which placed him in the final group for round three, one stroke behind Dustin Johnson.
 He continued his fine play with a 70 in the third round to get into the final group on Sunday, four shots back of Shane Lowry.
 Landry fell away in the final round though, shooting an 8-over-par 78 to finish T15 in his first major.

 In January 2018, Landry lost in a sudden-death playoff to Jon Rahm on the fourth extra hole at the CareerBuilder Challenge.
 Landry had to birdie the final regulation hole to force a playoff with Rahm.
 During the playoff, Landry had a makeable putt for birdie on the second extra hole to win the tournament, but missed it to the right.
 After three pars, Rahm won the playoff with a birdie on the fourth extra hole.

 In April 2018, Landry won the Valero Texas Open for his first PGA Tour victory.

 On January 19, 2020, Landry won The American Express in La Quinta, California.
 This was his second PGA Tour victory.
 In the final round, Landry made three straight bogeys beginning at the par-3 13th.
 On the 17th tee, Landry, who had once led by six, was tied for the lead.
 Landry then birdied holes 17 and 18 to win the tournament by two strokes over Abraham Ancer.